mbtolou/api-test/notes.md

 * Considered:
   * It's possible to do it with the standard Go library.
 An example [here](https://ryanmccue.ca/how-to-create-restful-api-golang-standard-library/)
-  * chi (lightweight http router. no external dependencies. the documentation very good)
+  * chi (lightweight http router. no external dependencies. the documentation isn't very good)
-  * Gin (popular, fast and minimalist. good for a small project)
+  * Gin (popular, fast and minimalist. [route grouping feature](https://github.com/gin-gonic/gin#grouping-routes). good for a small project)
   * Gorilla/mux (popular, simple. a lot of routing features, such as subrouters and regex matching)
   * Gorilla/pat (more lightweight than Gorilla/mux?)
   * [fasthttprouter](https://github.com/buaazp/fasthttprouter) uses fasthttp